awsdocs/amazon-aurora-user-guide/doc_source/Concepts.Aurora_Fea_Regions_DB-eng.Feature.ServerlessV1.md

 ## Aurora Serverless v1 with Aurora MySQL<a name="Concepts.Aurora_Fea_Regions_DB-eng.Feature.ServerlessV1.amy"></a>

-Following are the supported engines and Region availability for Aurora Serverless v1 with Aurora MySQL\.
+The following Regions and engine versions are available for Aurora Serverless v1 with Aurora MySQL\.

 **Note**
 To create an Aurora Serverless v1 DB cluster compatible with Aurora MySQL version 2 in the AWS Management Console, choose version 2\.07\.1\.
 However, the DB cluster is created on version 2\.08\.3\.